jaeyow/filoz-netlify-cms/src/pages/index.md

 subheading: To promote a healthy lifestyle.
 To be a role model to the rest of the community.
 To inspire and help others into healthy living.
 To advance the sport of Triathlon.
+subheading2: To Swim, Bike, Run.
+subheading3: FilOz Triathlon Club is an affiliated member of Triathlon Australia and Triathlon NSW.
 mainpitch:
   title: Why Filoz
   description: >